JackCai1206/transformer_arithmetic_v2/notes.md

   - poor performance for 4x and 8x
     - Conclusion is that max_len must be 2 * min_len
     - small + 20k steps
-    - Retry with same data seed across tasks (WIP ida 1)
+    - Retry with same data seed across tasks
   - have to try dropping attention masks
 - Vary only the model size and keep compute the same
 - Sample complexity - reduce the number of samples for main task